nofusscomputing/ansible_collection_kubernetes/docs/projects/ansible/collection/kubernetes/roles/kubernetes_netbox/index.md

 - Adds custom fields to `cluster` object within NetBox that this collection can use to deploy a kubernetes cluster.

+!!! info
+    Due to a bug in ansible module `netbox.netbox.netbox_custom_field` The fields are not created as they should be.
+For example, the fields are supposed to be set to only display when not empty. for more information see [Github #1210](https://github.com/netbox-community/ansible_modules/issues/1210).
+We have [added a workaround](https://gitlab.com/nofusscomputing/projects/ansible/collections/kubernetes/-/merge_requests/56#note_1876912267) so the fields are created.

+    Other than that, the fields are created as they should.

 ## Usage